LAST UPDATED: 23 February 2023

 - Communication Data that includes any communication that you send to us whether that be through the contact form on our website, through email, text, social media messaging, social media posting or any other communication that you send us.
 We process this data for the purposes of communicating with you, for record-keeping and for the establishment, pursuance or defence of legal claims.
 Our lawful ground for this processing is our legitimate interests which in this case are to reply to communications sent to us, to keep records and to establish, pursue or defend legal claims.

-- Insight Data that includes data that we gather via telephone interviews, or via Survey Monkey, relating to your buying processes and preferences such as your name, title, email address and goals.
+- Insight Data that includes data that we gather via telephone interviews, or via online survey systems including Survey Monkey or Try Interact, relating to your activity experiences and preferences such as your name, title, email address and self care progress.
 We process this data to supply marketing insight for the purpose of strategy development and customer experience management.
 Our lawful ground for this processing is the performance of a contract between you and us and/or taking steps at your request to enter into such a contract.
 Surveys are undertaken in Survey Monkey and we adhere to their very strict privacy regulations.
 Full details of their policy can be found at this address.

 - User Data that includes data about how you use our website and any online services together with any data that you post for publication on our website or through other online services.
 We process this data to operate our website and ensure relevant content is provided to you, to ensure the security of our website, to maintain back- ups of our website and/or databases and to enable publication and administration of our website, other online services and business.
 Our lawful ground for this processing is our legitimate interests which in this case are to enable us to properly administer our website and our business.